HomelessPhD/AR_Puzzles/PZL11/README.md

 ![filtered histogram 3](https://github.com/HomelessPhD/AR_Puzzles/blob/b9781b93c256d7868a48e11ae0f6d87a27d03706/PZL11/pics/plain_FILTERED_3.png)

 Should add here - i've tried to cut different parts of histogram, played with that alog and yet no result.
-BUT i rellay feel like this is it, there could be a text typed and noised on on that boat image.
+BUT i rellay feel like this is it, there could be a text typed and noised on that boat image.
 Zooming out i mostly see it.

 ![boat hide wallet](https://github.com/HomelessPhD/AR_Puzzles/blob/f2d7820a5191dd3db05e3d6cdc6a6de3e5a27a7d/PZL11/pics/plain_boat.png)